 What is a Patent Agent: Everything You Need to Know

-What Is a Patent Agent?
+5. What Does a Patent Agent Do?

 How Is a Patent Agent Different from a Patent Attorney?

-Where do Patent Agents Work?
+Where Do Patent Agents Work?

 How Many Patent Agents Are There in the United States?

-According to the USPTO and statistics relating to the agency, the office has a 42,503 agents that are active and registered practitioners.
+According to the USPTO and statistics relating to the agency, the office has 42,503 agents that are active and registered practitioners.
 There are over 30,000 patent attorneys and over 10,000 patent agents.